FredHutch/microbial-rnaseq/README.md

 At the moment, this tool only takes one tunable parameter: `--min_cov_pct`, which is the minimum amount of coverage across the ribosomes that a genome must have in order to justify a full genome alignment.

-### Example database

-We have compiled an example reference database and it is currently hosted at `s3://fh-ctr-public-reference-data/tool_specific_data/microbial-rnaseq/2019-06-10/`.
-An example of running input data against this database is given below.

 ### Running the tool